Supporting abortion services closer to home

 For example, you will need to establish:

 - links to the DECIDE national telehealth service to support urgent out of hours clinical care and provide abortion counselling services

 - local care pathways to long-acting reversible contraception and other contraceptive options if you don’t provide these services.

 Health practitioners providing abortion services must be included on a list held by Manatū Hauora and are obliged to report on the services they provide.
 This includes a notification report for each abortion performed and an annual report.
-Further information is available at Abortion reporting email@example.com or by emailing for links to the online notification form and annual report template.
+Further information is available at Abortion reporting or by emailing email@example.com for links to the online notification form and annual report template.